cacrookes/udacity-fsd-proj2/README.txt

 	a. only 'name' is required.
 	b. if 'tournament' is left blank, or set to 0, the player will be registerd for the next tournament.
-  c. specifiy a 'player_id' to register an existing player for a new tournament.
+  c. specify a 'player_id' to register an existing player for a new tournament.
 If left blank
 	   or set to 0, a brand new player will be created.
 Note, there can be multiple players with the same name.
 2. Run 'swissPairings()' to generate match-ups for the first/next round